Grilled Swordfish

-Grilled Swordfish: Meaty, firm, dense, swordfish – very simply marinated – grills up like a dream.
-Try it with this beautiful silky roasted red pepper sauce!
+Meaty, firm, mild swordfish — very simply marinated — grills up like a dream.
+Try it with a silky roasted red pepper sauce!
+(Recipe below.)

 You should first give it the smell test — yes, it will smell like fish, but it shouldn’t smell “fishy.”
 Then look for color: swordfish can be pale ivory to slightly pink.
-There are some dark spots that run through a swordfish, and most steaks will have a bit of the darker color, but just look for a more reddish tone in the dark spots.
+There are some dark spots that run through a swordfish, and most steaks will have a bit of a darker color.
+Just look for a more reddish tone in the dark spots.
 Avoid any fish that has overtones of a dull brownish hue.
-Look for moist fish steaks, not dry, and if you are buying it at a fishmonger, it should be laid out on clean ice.
+Look for moist fish steaks, not dry.
+If you are buying it at a fishmonger, the steaks should be laid out on clean ice.

 You can also purchase frozen fish from a reputable online purveyor.
 Freshness is simply key in preparing any seafood or fish dish.